outmoded/lout/README.md

 - _'engines'_ - an object where each key is a file extension (e.g. 'html', 'jade'), mapped to the npm module name (string) used for rendering the templates.
 Default is { html: 'handlebars' }.
 - _'endpoint'_ - the path where the route will be registered.
 Default is /docs.
 - _'basePath'_ - the absolute path to the templates folder.
 Default is the lout templates folder.
+- _'cssPath'_ - the absolute path to the css folder.
+Default is the lout css folder.
+It must contain a style.css.
+- _'helpersPath'_ - the absolute path to the helpers folder.
+Default is the lout helpers folder.
+This might need to be null if you change the basePath.
 - _'auth'_ - the route configuration for authentication.
 Default is to disable auth.
-- _'indexTemplate'_ the name of the template file to contain docs main page.
+- _'indexTemplate'_ - the name of the template file to contain docs main page.
 Default is 'index'.
-- _'routeTemplate'_ the name of the route template file.
+- _'routeTemplate'_ - the name of the route template file.
 Default is 'route'.

 ##Usage